thinkocapo/replay/README.md

 ## Notes
 The `-i` flag is for ignoring the http call to Sentry in `./bin/main -i`.
 Recommend using this during development, as you don't want to send malformed data or call bad URL's on Sentry.

-You can pass a `prefix` for the files you want to read from Cloud Storage
+You can pass a `prefix` for the files you want to read from Cloud Storage `./bin/main --prefix=transaction`

 Build and run quickly:
 ```